SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "How are you my reflection and not hers right now?"

-*"Last night we got into it and I tried giving her an ultimatum, it didn't work and she snapped, breaking the mirror."*
+*"Last night we got into it and I tried giving her an ultimatum.
+It didn't work, and she snapped, breaking the mirror."*

 "But how did that mean you can talk to me now?"